-The quintessentially British Bramley apples add a touch of sharpness to this pork recipe
+The quintessentially British Bramley apples add a touch of sharpness to this one-pan pork recipe

 - 1tbsp oil